-In the U.S., duodenal ulcers are 3 times more common than gastric ulcers.
+In the United States, duodenal ulcers are 3 times more common than gastric ulcers.

 A peptic ulcer is an open sore or raw area in the lining of the stomach (gastric) or the upper part of the small intestine (duodenal).